Vonage/vonage-node-sdk/README.md

 ## Creating your own requests

+> #### IMPORTANT
-> !!!IMPORTANT!!!
-This section uses internal APIs and should not be relied on.
+> This section uses internal APIs and should not be relied on.
 We make no guarantees that the interface is stable.
 Relying on these methods is not recommended for production applications

 For endpoints that are not yet implemented, you can use the Nexmo HTTP Client to make requests with the correct authentication method.